 Besides the obvious advantages of being on campus, quick and easy access to classes and nearby campus facilities, studies show that students living on campus actually have a better opportunity for growth and success.
 If you are looking for affordable, mature, apartment-style living, the Department of Housing and Residential Life, The Graduate School, and International Programs invites you to become part of the Graduate and International Student Community.

-To qualify for the Graduate and International Student Community, students must be enrolled and attending at least 6 credit hours or more.
+To qualify for the Graduate and International Student Community, students must be enrolled and attending at least half time or more.

 Leases are offered: